Chas McCormick Player Props: Astros vs. Blue Jays

-On Wednesday, Chas McCormick (.531 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+On Thursday, Chas McCormick (.548 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
 First pitch is at 7:07 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Blue Jays.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Chas McCormick Game Info & Props vs. the Blue Jays